Scouting America

 9. Do ONE of the following:

 • (a) Make one of the following instruments: wind vane, anemometer, rain gauge, hygrometer.
-Keep a daily weather log for one week using information from this instrument as well as from other sources such as local radio and television stations, NOAA Weather Radio All Hazards, and Internet sources (with your parent or guardian's permission).
+Keep a daily weather log for one week using information from this instrument as well as from other sources such as local radio and television stations, NOAA Weather Radio All Hazards, and internet sources (with your parent or guardian's permission).
 Record the following information at the same time every day: wind direction and speed, temperature, precipitation, and types of clouds.
 Be sure to make a note of any morning dew or frost.
 In the log, also list the weather forecasts from radio or television at the same time each day and show how the weather really turned out.

 • (b) Visit a National Weather Service office or talk with a local radio or television weathercaster, private meteorologist, local agricultural extension service officer, or university meteorology instructor.
 Find out what type of weather is most dangerous or damaging to your community.
 Determine how severe weather and flood warnings reach the homes in your community.